Interview with an Anonymous Interviewee (An00509)

 GC: Do you remember much about your life in Berlin?

-RW: [laughs] I remember when I was born as if it was yesterday [laughs] to be honest I was four years old when I left Berlin, so my memory of Berlin has been carted around in a wheel chair, or baby carriage or being held by the hand while I was taken to a park.
-Took to play in the park and the most advanced weaponry I had was a scooter [laughs]
+I: [laughs] I remember the day I was born as if it was yesterday [laughs] to be honest I was four years old when I left Berlin, so my memory of Berlin is of being carted around in a wheel chair, or baby carriage or being held by the hand while I was taken to a park.
+To play in the park and the most advanced weaponry I had was a scooter [laughs]

 GC: Your, your dad was a surgeon?